DOES THE REPEATERS HAVE LIVE STREAMING?

+Yes!
 You just click on the Listen Live! button above.

-WHERE AND WHEN ARE CLUB MEETINGS HELD?
+WHEN AND WHERE ARE CLUB MEETINGS HELD?

 WHAT IS EXPECTED ON THE REPEATERS?